Binjobo/Flappy-Bird/README.md

 ## 3. Create and edit the Javascript file
 - Game Architecture
     - used the Model-View-Controller(MVC) approach
-    - this is the general code compartments for how the game is run
+    - this is the general code compartmentalization for how the game is run
         1. /*----- constants -----*/
         2. /*----- state variables -----*/
             - x position